About Chemical Peels

 You will be analyzed by the esthetician first to determine which peel would best suit your skin type.
 Then you will lay down on a table and your skin will be cleansed.
 A peel preparation solution will be applied and then the peel will be applied for a duration of 3 to 7 minutes your first time.
 If you do a series, then depending on your next service, it may increase in time by an additional 3 to 5 minutes or more.
 After the peel, you will be rinsed several times and a neutralizer is applied to remove all the excess chemicals off your face.
 You may or may not have extractions done.
 A mild application of jojoba oil will be applied, then a warm towel compress and then a soothing, hydrating mask will be applied and left on your face for about 20 minutes.
 Then you will have that removed and a moisturizer will be applied and perhaps SPF if it’s a sunny day.
 Your skin will feel smoother and tighter but you will have some peeling in two to three days.
 It is important not to peel your skin and to let it slough off naturally.
 Using more moisturizer with a drop of Jojoba oil mixed in will help to hydrate the skin while it goes through this transition.

 Here at Simply Mia's, Mia is trained to know which peel will work on your face.
 Putting a peel is a science and it takes conditioning to get from a basic peel to a more advanced peel.
 Mia is very happy to provide counseling to see what your options may be to target and address your skincare concerns.
-Contact Mia today to schedule an appointment today.
+Contact Mia today to schedule your facial in West Seattle today.